ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/set.md

 `--keyfile`/`-k`.
 If neither option is given then the user's default key file is used, if it exists.

-If the `--crc`/`-c` flag is given and it matches an existing key file in the component shared directory then that is used for matching instances.
-When TYPE is not given, the key file will also be copied to the shared directories of other component types if not already present.
+If the `--keycrc` flag is given it is first converted to upper-case and then if it matches an existing key file in the component shared directory then that is used for matching instances.
+When `TYPE` is not given, the key file will also be copied to the shared directories of other component types if not already present.

-The `--keyfile`/`-k` flag value can be a local file (including a prefix of `~/` to represent the home directory), a URL or a dash `-` for `STDIN`.
+The `--keyfile` flag value can be a local file (including a prefix of `~/` to represent the home directory), a URL or a dash `-` for `STDIN`.
 The given key file is evaluated and its CRC32 checksum checked against existing key files in the matching component shared directories.